January is Veganuary

-January is Veganuary: Editor’s comment: Whilst only a small percent of members of Green Christian are vegans, many members for environmental/carbon footprint, animal welfare and health reasons attempt to have a more vegan diet.
+Editor’s comment: Whilst only a small percent of members of Green Christian are vegans, many members aim for a more vegan diet – for environmental footprint, carbon footprint, animal welfare and health reasons.

-The campaign Veganuary encourages people to become vegan in January.
-November 1st is World Vegan Day
+The campaign Veganuary encourages people to become vegan in the month of January.
+November 1st is World Vegan Day Link to statistics on Veganism in the UK

 Why adopt a Vegan lifestyle?